MrPredatorg/Single-cell-student-project/README.md

 You should also know that folders with .R files contain graphs and intermediate files that you can get at a specific stage.

-I hope you enjoy the project.
+I hope you will enjoy the project.
 Good luck!! 😁 😊 😊